-The BIMO Program is designed to allow students to explore living systems in molecular terms.
+The BIMO program is designed to allow students to explore living systems in molecular terms.
 While chemistry is concerned with the relationship between molecular structure and reactions, and biology focuses on cells and organisms, biochemistry and molecular biology probe the details of the structures and interactions of molecules in living systems in order to provide the foundation for a better understanding of biological molecules both individually and as members of more complex structures.

+What is a Program at Williams?
 The college’s curriculum describes Programs in the following way: “In addition to majoring in a field, a student may choose to concentrate elective courses on a single topic or area, such as African and Middle Eastern Studies; African-American Studies; Biochemistry and Molecular Biology; Environmental Studies; Neuroscience; Science and Technology Studies; or Women’s and Gender Studies.
 Descriptions of such possible co-ordinate programs appear under the appropriate heading in ‘Courses of Instruction.’
 If the co-ordinate program courses are directly related to the major, a student may be allowed to reduce the number of courses required to complete the major.”